suhailvs/djangobook.com/chapter05.rst

   (e.g., using double quotes or single quotes).
 This example output is in PostgreSQL syntax.

-The ``sqlall`` command doesn't actually create the tables or otherwise touch your database -- it just prints output to the screen so you can see what SQL Django would execute if you asked it.
-If you wanted to, you could copy and paste this SQL into your database client, or use Unix pipes to pass it directly (e.g., ``python manage.py sqlall books | psql mydb``).
-However, Django provides an easier way of committing the SQL to the database: the ``syncdb`` command::
+The ``sqlmigrate`` command doesn’t actually run the migration on your database (otherwise touch your database) - it just prints it to the screen so that you can see what SQL Django thinks is required.
+It’s useful for checking what Django is going to do or if you have database administrators who require SQL scripts for changes.

+If you wanted to, you could copy and paste this SQL into your database client.
+However, Django provides an easier way of committing the SQL to the database: the ``migrate`` command::

-    python manage.py syncdb
+    python manage.py migrate

 Run that command, and you'll see something like this::

-    Creating table books_publisher
-    Creating table books_author
-    Creating table books_book
-    Installing index for books.Book model

-..
-SL Tested ok

-The ``syncdb`` command is a simple "sync" of your models to your database.
-It looks at all of the models in each app in your ``INSTALLED_APPS`` setting, checks the database to see whether the appropriate tables exist yet, and creates the tables if they don't yet exist.
-Note that ``syncdb`` does *not* sync changes in models or deletions of models; if you make a change to a model or delete a model, and you want to update the database, ``syncdb`` will not handle that.
-(More on this in the "Making Changes to a Database Schema" section toward the end of this chapter.)

-If you run ``python manage.py syncdb`` again, nothing happens, because you haven't added any models to the ``books`` app or added any apps to ``INSTALLED_APPS``.
-Ergo, it's always safe to run ``python manage.py syncdb`` -- it won't clobber things.
+    Operations to perform:
+      Apply all migrations: admin, auth, books, contenttypes, sessions Running migrations:
+      Applying contenttypes.0001_initial...
+OK
+      ...
+      Applying books.0001_initial...
+OK

+The migrate command takes all the migrations that haven’t been applied (Django tracks which ones are applied using a special table in your database called django_migrations) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema in the database.

+Migrations are very powerful and let you change your models over time, as you develop your project, without the need to delete your database or tables and make new ones - it specializes in upgrading your database live, without losing data.
+We’ll cover them in more depth in a later part of the tutorial, but for now, remember the three-step guide to making model changes:

+* Change your models (in models.py).

+* Run ``python manage.py makemigrations`` to create migrations for those changes

+* Run ``python manage.py migrate`` to apply those changes to the database.

 If you're interested, take a moment to dive into your database server's command-line client and see the database tables Django created.
 You can